MartinBubenheimer/powerbi-solutions/page-views-metrics/readme.md

 Check the comments to adjust the script to meet your needs, e.g.
 - Authenticate using a service principal
 - Write files to a data lake
-- Query only a limited data range of usage data
+- Query only a limited date range of usage data